rjw-gp/my-second-repository/secondfolder/thirdpush.md

-THis is another test of using git status
+THis is another test of using git status.
+I'll make a change here.